WasiqMajeedMirab/ChatAppAndroid/README.md

 A. we are attatching the link for all the assignments here only:
     https://drive.google.com/drive/u/1/folders/1VaHTz6FjObAwSJv_ZYIYIa9TD9uR3e5L

+   I have also created a folder in the same Git repo where i have uploaded all the 3 Assignments.

 B. Project files are already uploaded as specified above.